June 3, 2025, 4:15 pm | Read time: 2 minutes

-Microsoft has announced plans to significantly reduce aggressive advertising for Edge and other products in its Windows 10 and Windows 11 operating systems.
-This move responds to growing user criticism and meets new legal requirements from the European Union.
-The decision could have far-reaching effects on the Windows user experience.
+Microsoft has announced it will significantly reduce aggressive advertising for Edge and other products in its Windows 10 and Windows 11 operating systems.
+This move is in response to increasing user criticism and also complies with new European Union regulations.
+This decision could have far-reaching effects on the Windows user experience.

 More Freedom in Software Choice

-For many users of Windows 10 and 11, disruptive pop-ups and ad banners during system use have been a recurring annoyance.
-Advertising for Microsoft’s own browser, Edge, was particularly unpopular.
-However, Microsoft has now announced on its company website that this practice will end.
-This is part of a broader package of measures designed to give users more freedom in choosing their software, as reported by “Computer BILD” (which, like TECHBOOK, is part of Axel Springer SE).
+For many Windows 10 and 11 users, disruptive pop-ups and ad banners during system use have been a recurring annoyance.
+Advertising for Microsoft’s own browser, Edge, in particular, often caused discontent.
+However, Microsoft has now announced on its company site that this practice will end.
+This is part of a broader package of measures aimed at giving users more freedom in choosing their software, as reported by “Computer BILD” (like TECHBOOK, part of Axel Springer SE).

 One of the most significant changes concerns browser choice.
 Windows users will soon be able to set their default browser without encountering disruptive ads for Edge.
 While it remains possible to uninstall the Edge browser, this can be done as long as no other programs require it.

-Also interesting: Windows Longhorn – the operating system that never was
+Also of interest: Windows Longhorn – the operating system that never was

 File Type Association